Reference data in the workflow

 {{states.GetRow.smartsheet.get_row.row.cells.Address.value||116 George Street, Edinburgh, UK}}

-1. The workflow will first try to use the address from the row it got earlier: GetRow.smartsheet.get_row.row.cells.Address.value.
+1. The workflow first tries to use the address from the row it got earlier: GetRow.smartsheet.get_row.row.cells.Address.value.

-2. However, if that cell is blank, it will then move on to use the address specified after the vertical bars: 116 George Street, Edinburgh, UK.
+2. However, if that cell is blank, it will use the address specified after the vertical bars: 116 George Street, Edinburgh, UK.

 You can use: